 Anniecia Ho-Sang, Dance Teacher

 Anniecia is the Dance Teacher.
 She has been pursuing her love of dance for numerous years.
-She is currently pursuing her undergraduate degree at American Intercontinental University in Fashion Design and Marketing.
+She is currently pursuing an undergraduate degree in Fashion Design and Marketing at American Intercontinental University.

 Dwight Ho-Sang, Principal

 Dwight serves as the Principal.
 He began his teaching career as a Teach For America corps member at Dunbar Elementary School in Atlanta Public Schools.
 He began his work with KIPP as a social studies and language arts teacher at KIPP WAYS Academy.
 During his tenure with KIPP, Dwight completed the Teacher Leader and Leadership Team training programs and served as both the Lower School Dean and the Dean of Instruction at KIPP WAYS Academy.
-Before serving as Principal of KIPP WAYS Academy, Dwight served as School Leader of KIPP DIAMOND Academy in Memphis, Tennessee.
+Before serving as Principal of KIPP WAYS Academy, Dwight served as School Leader of KIPP DIAMOND Academy in Memphis, TN.
 Dwight is a graduate of Williams College in Williamstown, MA.

 Andrea Howard, 8th Grade Social Studies Teacher

-Andrea is the 8th Grade Social Studies teacher.
-She began her teaching career in Washington, DC at Rock Creek International School.
-A native of Atlanta, Andrea graduated from Georgia State University with Bachelor of Arts in Sociology.
+Andrea is the 8th Grade Social Studies Teacher.
+She began her teaching career in Washington, DC, at Rock Creek International School.
+A native of Atlanta, Andrea graduated from Georgia State University with a BA in Sociology.